Seantheprogrammer93/Headless-Shopping-Cart/README.md

 ### Headless Shopping Cart Installation

 1) The second step is to include the following two `<script>` tags and the one `<link>` tag in your HTML `<head>`.
-In order to optimize performance you should implement the minified versions of jQuery and polygonpayJS just like the ones below.
+In order to optimize performance you should implement the minified versions of jQuery and Headless Shopping Cart just like the ones below.
 ```html
 <script src="https://cdn.jsdelivr.net/gh/jquery/jquery/dist/jquery.min.js"></script>
 <script id="headlessshoppingcartjs" data-autopop="true" src="https://cdn.jsdelivr.net/gh/Seantheprogrammer93/Headless-Shopping-Cart@v1.0.0-alpha/HeadlessShoppingCart.min.js"></script>